Common Causes of Elbow Pain

 Many overuse issues that cause elbow pain respond well to home treatments, including RICE:

-• Rest your elbow, taking a break from sports, work, or other activities that strain the arm and elbow.
+- Rest your elbow and take a break from sports, work, or other activities that strain the arm and elbow.

 Other pain-relieving methods for elbow pain include non-steroidal anti-inflammatory medications like Advil or ibuprofen and over-the-counter topical creams.
 If your elbow is not inflamed, a heat pack can also provide relief.
 Sometimes alternating between heat and ice helps the pain.